xanxerus/termcube/README.md

-# Term Cube
+# termcube
-Term Cube is a cube timer and simulator that can simulate the Skewb and cubic twistypuzzles with arbitrary side lengths > 0.
+Termcube is a Rubik's cube timer and simulator that can simulate the Skewb and cubic twistypuzzles with arbitrary side lengths > 0.

 Or at least it was.

 ##I levelled everything!